jez/latex-hw-template/README.md

 [http://blog.zimmerman.io/2014/10/04/a-latex-homework-template/](http://blog.zimmerman.io/2014/10/04/a-latex-homework-template/)

+## New!

+I turned most of this project [into a LaTeX `homework` class](https://github.com/Z1MM32M4N/latex-homework-class), so you can access all the convenient methods defined here, but only having to include a single line of code.

 ## What
 This is just a LaTeX file that is good for homeworks where the questions are numbered or given a particular name.
 It's adopted from templates used by Adam Blank and Shyam Raghavan.